GaelMariani/NCSSDGproj/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Co-benefits and trade\_offs between Natural Climate Solution and Sustainable Development Goals
+# Co-benefits and trade-offs between Natural Climate Solution and Sustainable Development Goals

 This repository contains data and code used to obtain results of the paper Mariani et al. (202?) - Co-benefits and trade\_offs between